-I deployed to Guantanamo Bay, Iraq, UAE, Dubai, Fujairah, spent a lot of time in the desert dealing with detainees who were captured during high-value mission to acquire specific information for the military.
+I deployed to Guantanamo Bay, Iraq, UAE, Dubai and Fujairah, and spent a lot of time in the desert dealing with detainees who were captured during high-value missions to acquire specific information for the military.

 I knew, toward the end of my tenure with the military, that I didn't need to leave the service with just 20 years of anti-terrorism – I needed a degree.
 So I pursued my Bachelor's in Criminal Justice and Crime Scene Investigation and graduated with a 4.0 GPA.
 A few days after that, I started my Master's in Cybersecurity with a concentration in digital forensics at Utica.

 Before graduating with your Master’s degree last May, you were diagnosed with PTSD.
 How were you able to handle that?

 Just as I was starting my capstone, I was diagnosed with PTSD – post-traumatic as a result of the different combat engagements I’d been in.
 It was a lot of mental anguish and education to grapple with that affliction.

 So, while I was being treated, I called [Professor] Cynthia Gonnella for my capstone brainstorming session.
 "Well," I said, "I'm going to do my capstone on Cloud networking security vulnerabilities." and Cynthia, being the bright and beautiful mind that she is, said, "No, Richard, I don't think that really interests you.
 Is that something that's really near and dear to you, something that just really excites you?"